AdvancedCustomFields/docs/fields/text.md

 ## Settings
 - **Default Value**
-  Set a default value for this field when creating a new post.
+  The default value shown when creating a new post.

 - **Placeholder**
   Appears within input when no value exists.